MidnattLantern/hidoc/TESTING.md

 Note: At this point, it seem like the bug was solved.
 Previously, the cause was that the code was written as `{post:id}` instead of `{project:id}`, but the consensus isn't clear.
 Theory: the watch_proj_id is retrieved as "null"
 Note: when it worked, the `prevProjects.results.map` was uncommented. does ".results" play a role?
 Without ".results", the site crashes, however, the /watch-projects/ in the API don't seem to make sense, as the id and project index don't match for some reason.
 With ".results" these two will have the same index.

+Failed to filter projects
+---
+The text box that let you filter by keywords should only return projects with any content having that filter criteria.
+Theory from tutor: the field cannot filter by text input because the API don't have filters.
+IMPORTANT NOTE: The API originaly used non-generic views.
+After a revisit to the Moments DRF-API tutorial, I discovered that the cause why there's no filter options, was because the model was non-generic.
+After switching to genric view, the filter appeared.
+I don't know if it is possible to add filter options using non-generic views, but regardless, this is one reason to use generic views.